Super Graphic Ultra Modern Girl: Composition and lyrics

 "Super Graphic Ultra Modern Girl" has a run time of three minutes and three seconds.
 Musically, it has been described as a pop, electropop, electroclash, electro, house, and dance track, taking influence from 1980s music.
 Written in the key of C♯ major, it is an upbeat song with a "stomping" tempo of 126 beats per minute.

 "Super Graphic Ultra Modern Girl" focuses on Roan's dislike for dating men.
 She has stated that the title of the song was inspired by an Architecture Digest video in which the narrator says a house's architecture is "super graphic and ultra-modern".
 The lyrics call men "hyper-mega-bummer boys" and condemn them for wearing "fugly jeans", all while Roan "harnesses her power".
 Roan takes what has been described as a "main-character monologue" by Pitchfork's Olivia Horn in the opening verse.
 The lyrics also state that Roan is "not overdramatic", and states she needs a "super graphic ultra modern girl like [her]."

-In an interview with Rolling Stone, Roan expressed her admiration for Charli XCX and that she wanted to work with Mike Wise.
+In an interview with Rolling Stone, Roan expressed her admiration for Charli XCX and that she wanted to work with producer Mike Wise.
 Wise was known for producing the song "Yuck," off of Charli XCX’s fifth studio album, Crash (2022).
 Roan also said she wanted to make a song that "drag queens can do fully."
 In an NME interview preceding her album’s release, Roan stated that wrote the song "for the gays" and that she thought listeners would be most surprised by it.

 Roan wrote the track with Dan Nigro, Annika Bennett, Jonah Shy, and Mike Wise.
 Nigro handled keyboards, engineering, drum programming, synthesizers, guitar, and produced the track with Wise and assistant producer Shy.
 Serban Ghenea mixed the track with assistance from Bryce Bordone, and Randy Merrill mastered it.
 Recording took place at Amusement Studios.